These Christmas paper crafts for kids will give your

 Why is this a good activity?

-Tracing around a template or stencil requires your child to use both hands together in a coordinated way.
+Tracing around a template or stencil requires your child to use both hands together in a coordinated way - bilateral coordination.
 One hand is doing most of the work, while the other is assisting.
 This is an important component of writing skills in the classroom.

 Tracing around a template requires your child's eyes to guide the hand in staying on the outline of the template.
 This is called visual-motor coordination, which is very important in handwriting.